junebert/junebert/README.md

-mysti or june
+# mysti or june , 19

-they/them , 19
+they/them

 basic dni and com/proshippers do not interact please

-would you rather have unlimited bacon but no more games or games (unlimited games) and no games